dhruviitd/Assignments/README.md

 Assignments
 ===========

-Contains code for assignments of courses attended at IIT Delhi and other online courses
+Contains code for assignments of courses attended at IIT Delhi and other online courses.

+Disclaimer: This folder contains code written for assignments.
+User is solely responsible for using this code.